erazlogo/obsidian-history-vault/meta/dataview/Search Research Notes.md

 Keyword search finds a word or phrase in the entire note text + note title.
 For text fields, this is a case-insensitive phrase search.
 Enter dates as `YYYY-MM-DD`, `<YYYY-MM-DD` and `>YYYY-MM-DD`.
-Enter tag as `#tag`.
+Enter tags as `#tag1 #tag2`.
-Enter exact field title and asc/desc to change sort order.
+Enter exact field title and `asc/desc` to sort by field.
+Leave sort fields blank to sort by `note-title, desc`.

-%%Enter `cuba` in the keyword field to find two sample research notes.%%
+%%Enter `cuba` in the keyword field to find two sample research notes.
+To see the graph and backlinks for a found note, click on the note title, then use `Ctrl-N` hotkey.%%